hliulab/SpaDicer/README.md

 # Introduction

-biSTAR integrates feature decoupling and multi-task learning to extract domain-invariant features, enabling simultaneous single-cell pseudo-spatial reconstruction and cell-type deconvolution for both single-cell and spatial transcriptomic data.
+SpaDicer is a deep learning framework that unifies single-cell RNA sequencing and spatial transcriptomics data, combining pseudo-spatial reconstruction and cell-type deconvolution to enhance spatial localization and cell-type composition analysis of complex tissue.

 # Model architecture